queenkjuul/rules-of-acquisition/README.md

         number of the specific rule you'd like to retrieve (default -1) -key string
-        key file to use (if TLS enabled) (default "key.pem") -serve
+        key file to use (if TLS enabled) (default "key.pem") -route string
+        route, including prefix, that server will listen on (such as when behind a reverse proxy, for example '/ferengi') (default "/")
+  -serve
         set to true to run a REST API server
   -tls